 Welcome to Eat Wild Greens!
 My name is Cole Adam, but I also respond to Adam Cole (ah, the perks of having two first names).
 Originally from Wisconsin, I currently live in Denver, Colorado with my beautiful wife, Lindsay, and our rescue dog, Mowgli.
-Lindsay is a self-proclaimed Harry Potter nerd who could live off avocado toast and has a not-so-secret crush on Aaron Rodgers (along with every other Wisconsin girl).
+Lindsay is a self-proclaimed Harry Potter nerd who could live off avocado toast and has a not-so-secret crush on Aaron Rodgers of the Green Bay Packers.
 Mowgli spends his days napping in the sun, howling at fire trucks, and begging for sweet potatoes and/or peanut butter.
 When I’m not working on this blog or at my hospital job, I can be found scrambling around my kitchen, hiking in the Rocky Mountains, or watching Netflix documentaries.
 I quote Seinfeld at least twice a day, appreciate fundamentally-sound basketball, and think mustard is an underrated condiment.

 I earned my degree in nutrition science from the University of Wisconsin, completed my dietetic internship in Arizona, and for the past six years (and counting) have worked as a clinical dietitian in a hospital setting.